 Prevent Stress and Wear On the Teeth

 Most people have some degree of wear on their teeth because of normal use.
 However, for those with an overbite, this wear may become excessive overtime.
-Left untreated, it could lead to tooth loss or other oral health problems.
+Untreated overbite, it could lead to tooth loss or other oral health problems.
 In addition, an overbite causes more stress on the jaw joint when you chew.

 This stress can eventually cause TMJ disorders or other problems leading to chronic jaw pain.